poppy-project/poppy-docs/en/installation/install-zeroconf.md

 # Zeroconf / Bonjour
 [Zeroconf](https://en.wikipedia.org/wiki/Zero-configuration_networking) also called Bonjour (name of Apple implementation) is set of technologies that allow more easily communication between computers without configuration.
+To be short:
+- It makes able to reach the robot on your local network **without** having to know its IP address
+- It makes able to connect the robot to your computer directly with an Ethernet wire **without using a router**, and without a DHCP server.

-> **Info** Zeroconf is not mandatory on your computer to use Poppy robots, but we will assume it is installed.
-It is more convenient and readable for the documentation.
+> **Info** Zeroconf is not mandatory on your computer to use Poppy robots, it is strongly recommended, and the documentation will assume it is installed.
+Otherwise replace all *poppy.local* occurrences by the IP address of the robot given by your router.

 ## Installation